nicoalba/pyth-price-solana/README.md

 5. Pin Solana crates to v2.

     Anchor 0.31.x expects Solana v2 crates.
-A fresh lockfile may pull in v3tes causing `__Pubkey`/`Borsh` errors.
+A fresh lockfile may pull in v3 crates causing `__Pubkey`/`Borsh` errors.
 This step forces the core Solana crates back to v2.

-    From the root run:
+    From the workspace root run:

     ```bash
     # Fresh resolve